 That said, the difference in performance between sometimes specially selected trial seed and full commercial seed production is worth taking into account.
 The provenance of the seed and the credibility of the variety’s relative performance have become materially important to variety choice.
 Over the years, we have seen that some initially leading varieties do not live up to their promise and give a performance far short of what was shown in trials, while others, that might have been discarded on a shorter list, go on to prove their value in the longer term with consistent and improving performance.

 So selecting varieties is very much an exercise in risk management.
 You need to balance the potentially exciting new choices with others that are proven and trustworthy.
 Statistically, there is not a great deal of difference between the leading varieties, so performance over a number of seasons and commerce should be taken into consideration.

-In addition, conventional wisdom argues that up to half the crop should be in the Fully Recommended (R) varieties, which are fully commercially proven, and we would still suggest that both Haydn and Pasteur are sound and reliable choices for every variety selection.
+In addition, conventional wisdom argues that up to half the crop should be in the Fully Recommended (R) varieties, which are fully commercially proven, and we would still suggest that Haydn, among the others, is a sound and reliable choice for every variety selection.

-If you would like to know more about the BBRO/BSPB Recommended & Descriptive Lists, then please do not hesitate to contact the Strube UK team.
+If you would like to know more about the BBRO/BSPB Recommended List, then please do not hesitate to contact the Strube UK team.
 Alternatively you can me by calling our Fakenham office on (01328) 851572 or by emailing me by clicking here.